ReeceGoding/Frustration-One-Year-With-R/README.md

 that this section shows that I’ve given it a good chance before writing this review of it.

-## Ignorance
+## 1.3 Ignorance

 I am not an R expert.
 I freely admit that I am lacking in the following
 regards:

--   You can never have done enough statistics with R. Personally, I’ve mostly used R as a programming language rather than a statistics tool.
+-   You can never have done enough statistics with R. I’ve mostly used R as a programming language rather than a statistics tool.
 My arguments would certainly be stronger if I had some published stats work to back them up, even just blogs.
 I might correct this at some point.
 -   The above point makes me more ignorant of formulae objects (e.g. expressions like `foo ~ log(bar) * bar^2`), the `plot()` function, and factor variables than I ought to be.
-I saw a lot of them during my degree, but have long since forgotten about them and have never needed to pick them back up.
+I saw a lot of them during my degree, but have long since forgotten them and have never needed to pick them back up.
 For similar reasons, I have nothing to say on how hard it can sometimes be to read data in to R.
 -   I haven’t used enough of the community’s favourite libraries.
 My biggest regret is my near-total ignorance of `data.table`.
 From